Hendrik Lorentz

-According to the biography published by the Nobel Foundation, "It may well be said that Lorentz was regarded by all theoretical physicists as the world's leading spirit, who completed what was left unfinished by his predecessors and prepared the ground for the fruitful reception of the new ideas based on the quantum theory."
-He received many other honours and distinctions, including a term as chairman of the International Committee on Intellectual Cooperation, the forerunner of UNESCO, between 1925 and 1928.
+Lorentz received many other honors and distinctions, including a term as Chairman of the International Committee on Intellectual Cooperation, the forerunner of UNESCO, from 1925 until his death in 1928.

-Biography

-Early life
+Early life and education

-Hendrik Lorentz was born in Arnhem, Gelderland, Netherlands, the son of Gerrit Frederik Lorentz (1822–1893), a well-off horticulturist, and Geertruida van Ginkel (1826–1861).
+Hendrik Antoon Lorentz was born on 18 July 1853 in Arnhem, Netherlands, the son of Gerrit Frederik Lorentz (1822–1893) and Geertruida van Ginkel (1826–1861).
 In 1862, after his mother's death, his father married Luberta Hupkes.
-Despite being raised as a Protestant, he was a freethinker in religious matters.
-From 1866 to 1869, he attended the "Hogere Burgerschool" in Arnhem, a new type of public high school recently established by Johan Rudolph Thorbecke.
+Despite being raised as a Protestant, he was a freethinker in religious matters and regularly attended Catholic mass at his local French church.

+From 1866 to 1869, Lorentz attended the Hogere Burgerschool in Arnhem, a new type of public high school recently established by Johan Thorbecke.
 His results in school were exemplary; not only did he excel in the physical sciences and mathematics, but also in English, French, and German.
-In 1870, he passed the exams in classical languages which were then required for admission to University.
+In 1870, he passed the exams in classical languages, which were then required for admission to university.